Scout24/snakepit/README.md

 ## TODO

+### YAML Spec

+* Install optional dependencies, e.g. `ipython[all]`
+* What if we want to install conda packages?
+* What if we have a complex dependency chain?
+* What if we want to install multiple products?
+* Ability to package additional things, such as bash completions, cron-jobs and so on.

+### RPM Spec

 * Include git-hash of snakepit in spec
 * Include version number of conda-dist
-* Specify template file via `--template`
-* Specify output via `--output`
-* Allow outputing the spec file on stdout using `--stdout`
 * Download .sh installer via Source0
-* Install optional dependencies, e.g. `ipython[all]`
-* What if we want to install conda packages?
-* What if we have a complex dependency chain
-* What if we want to install multiple products
 * What about additional spec-file metadata, e.g. licence?
 * What about the illegibility of the spec file template
-* Add a `--release` switch to modify the release number
 * Decouple from make-opt-writable
 * Decouple svn2rpm
-* Consider "snakepyt" as name
-* If no file specified, it should look for a `snakepit.yaml` or `.snakepit.yaml`
 * `--pre` and `--post` hooks for the spec file
 * Fixup the package summary from metadata on pypi
 * Fixup the package description from metadata on pypi